 At Lamas Dental Specialists, we are dedicated to providing our patients with the highest quality of care available.
 We also understand that people avoid the dentist for a variety of reasons; therefore, we offer sedation dentistry as a means to help these patients receive the dental care they need, without suffering the anxiety they typically experience during dental treatments.

-If you need dental care, contact Lamas Dental Specialists today at 305-440-4114 to schedule an appointment with Dr. William P. Lamas for a complimentary consultation.
+If you need dental care, contact Lamas Dental Specialists today at 305-440-4114 to schedule an appointment with Dr. William P. Lamas for a consultation.
 Dr. Lamas’ office address is 2645 Southwest 37th Avenue, Suite 304 in Miami, Florida.

 - Dental Implants

 - Single Tooth Replacement